ryos-io/Rhino/README.md

 **Rhino's philosophy is basically:**

-* to speed up load and performance test development,
+* to speed up load and performance tCIest development,
 * a debuggable test framework written in Java, so that you can go through the breakpoints while investigating problems in your load testing code,
 * to enable the integration with the existing code, e.g your integration test frameworks to